Technological Innovation and Entrepreneurship 101

 We’ll walk you through the steps and exercises to write your own IDP using myPath’s research-based approach.
 During the retreat, you will reflect on and assess your skills and values, imagine and create a vision for your future, and brainstorm your goals.

-This silent retreat is perfect for those who would prefer to work on their IDP in independently.
+This roundtable retreat is perfect for those who would prefer to discuss their goals and plans with their peers.

 No-Show Fee Alert: There are no fees associated with SKILLSETS workshops; however, registering for an event is a commitment to attend.
 If you can no longer attend, make sure to cancel your registration at least 48 hours before the workshop.
 Otherwise, a $25 No-Show Fee will be charged to your McGill student account.
 For more information on our policy, please go to www.mcgill.ca/skillsets/policies